How to buy

 Systems running with low pressures (under 1 Bar) or microbore pipework may experience flow and heating issues if not accounted for in the system design which could result in radiators not heating fully or noisy pipework.

-Direct heating systems use your hot water supply to heat a radiator; usually this will occur in a bathroom. if you have any radiator or towel rails linked to a direct system they should be made from either stainless steel or brass to avoid rusting and contaminating the hot water supply.
+Direct heating systems use your hot water supply to heat a radiator; usually, this will occur in a bathroom. if you have any radiator or towel rails linked to a direct system they should be made from either stainless steel or brass to avoid rusting and contaminating the hot water supply.

-Powder coat finishes and painted cast iron
+Powder coat finish & painted cast iron

-Care must be taken when handling any radiators on site to avoid damaging the product or finish.
-Cast iron radiators may be supplied with a small bottle of touch up paint in case of damage to the finish during installation, however it should be noted that this may vary slightly from the standard powder coat finish.
+Care must be taken when handling any radiators on-site to avoid damaging the product or finish.
+Cast iron radiators may be supplied with a small bottle of touch up paint in case of damage to the finish during installation, however, it should be noted that this may vary slightly from the standard powder coat finish.
 As a result of the casting process, cast iron radiators have a rough surface finish with small imperfections which will show after the painting process.